 Again, in some states, a person is privileged to use deadly force against anyone who unlawfully enters their home.
 In these states, there is no need to take the time to assess the intruder's ability to use deadly or nonlethal force.
 However, the specifics and applicability vary state to state.
 If you are uncertain about your state's rule, it may be advisable to consult with an attorney to learn more.

 Self-defense is a powerful argument in the criminal justice system and, if supported by the evidence, can result in a complete acquittal.
-However, self-defense is not always clear-cut, even in cases of home invasion.
-If you're facing criminal charges or are concerned about possible charges in the future, it's important to speak with an experienced criminal defense attorney before making any big decisions.
-Contact one today for a free preliminary review of your situation.
+However, self-defense is not always clear-cut, even in cases of home invasion, and self-defense laws vary from state to state.
+If you're facing criminal charges and you believe you acted in self-defense, it's in your best interest to speak with an experienced criminal defense attorney to discuss your specific situation.